yenju0425/Rails_SchoolSystem/PROBLEM.md

 You are planning an online admissions system, it will  allow teachers to follow student to see this student's latest activities.

-please provide the following APIs to implement the feature:
+please provide the following 3 APIs to implement the feature:

-- Teacher can follow a student.
+1. Teacher can follow a student.
-- Teacher can unfollow a student.
+2. Teacher can unfollow a student.
-- List teacher's followed students.
+3. Can list specify teacher's followed students.

+### Note:

+You can define model attributes freely, all we want is the follow/unfollow, if you can make it more like real world feature that's welcome.

 ## Requirements